Kamianka-Buzka

-Kamianka-Buzka (Кам'янка-Бузька, /uk/) is a city in Lviv Raion, Lviv Oblast, western Ukraine.
+Kamianka-Buzka (Кам'янка-Бузька, /uk/; Polish: Kamionka Strumiłowa) is a city in Lviv Raion, Lviv Oblast, western Ukraine.
 It hosts the administration of Kamianka-Buzka urban hromada, one of the hromadas of Ukraine.
 The city was previously known as Kamianka Strumilova, and was a district city in Galicia.
 From 1918 to 1939 it was part of Poland, and called Kamionka Strumiłowa, was the capital of a county of the Tarnopol Voivodeship.
 Population:

 Geography

 Location

-Kamianka-Buzka is 40 km northeast of Lviv and 26 km to the north of the nearest Karol Ludwik Railway station in Zadviria; between the latitude of 50.5° and 50.8° North and the longitude of 41.58° and 42.4° East.
+Kamianka-Buzka is located 40 km northeast of Lviv and 26 km to the north of the nearest Karol Ludwik Railway station in Zadviria; between the latitude of 50.5° and 50.8° North and the longitude of 41.58° and 42.4° East.

 There are two villages to the north of the city: Yahidnia and Prybuzhany; Zabuzhzhia and Tadani to the east; Tadani, Sapizhanka and Derniv to the south; Batiatychi to the west.

 The whole area is situated in the Vistula river basin, on the Bug River.
 The latter flows along the south-eastern border; from the east to the west; it turns to the north-west later and, then, it flows across the middle part of the area in the northern direction forming arms to fall into the village of Lapaiivka.
 The Kamianka river (or Sosnowiec) is one of the tributaries; it falls into the Bug River on the left bank-side.
 The Kamianka river flows on the small area along the border, then, it crosses the city centre flowing from the south to the north where it falls into the Bug River.
 There are city and suburban buildings in the Bug River valley.
 They are in the Kamianka river valley, too.
 The city takes up the valley space and there are brick houses in the market square but the wooden houses prevail; the suburbs on the left bank of the Kamianka river are called: Belzkyi, Pidzamche and Lvivskyi; there is a Zabuzhanskyi suburb on the right river bank.

 The western part of the area rises more above the valley than the part in the east and it reaches the peak of Kamienna Gora at 258m above the sea level.
 It is the highest peak in the area.
 The highest peak in the east rises 232m above the sea level.
 The Farastwo (or Farastow) hill lowers towards the eastern line at 222m above the sea level.
 The city takes up the space of 6/10 square miles.